All Episodes

 And I'm profoundly shocked at the dishonesty of their presentation.

-Is she the producer?
+Is he the producer?

-So, I thought, fine, and I want the audience to know I called you, Bud, and I said, if she wants to be on, how about it?
+I called you, Bud, and I said, she wants to be on.

-So, I called them back, and I said, yeah, Bud's jumping on it.
+So I called them back, and I said, yeah, Bud's jumping on it.

 He wants to come on with you.